- Day & Time:

 | 10:10am | Professor Fiona Charnley, University of Exeter |

-| 10:40am | Amy Pearce, UK Research and Innovation |
+| 10:40am | Amy Peace, Innovate UK |

 | 10:55am | Tim Griggs, ARUP |

-| 11:10am | Panel discussion: barriers and enablers of circularity to aid valorisation opportunities Sheryl Lee (WRAP) Thomas Addison (Greater Manchester Combined Authority) Rachael Garner (Vision Linen) Faye Smith (MIDAS) |
+| 11:10am | Panel discussion: barriers and enablers of circularity to aid valorisation opportunities Dr Faye Smith, OBE (Chair, Composites UK) Sheryl Lee (Specialist – Resource Management, WRAP) Thomas Addison (Local Economic Strategy Principal (Low Carbon Economy), Greater Manchester Combined Authority) Rachael Garner (Head of Sustainability, Vision Linens) |

 | 11:55am | Session two: Embedding circularity in industry: From strategy to implementation Chair: Mark Miodownik, University College London |